-If you need help creating the Log Analytics workspace, see Create a Log Analytics workspace in the Azure portal.
+If you need help with creating the Log Analytics workspace, see Create a Log Analytics workspace in the Azure portal.

-When the workspace is configured, you're ready to view the reports.
+You're now ready to view the reports.

 |Usage report (Preview)||Use this report to see how your labels are being used.|

-|Data discovery (Preview)||Use this report to see information about files found by scanners or Windows Defender ATP.
+|Data discovery (Preview)||Use this report to see information about labeled files found by scanners and supported endpoints.